openbao/openbao/README.md

 The current authentication model requires providing Vault with a Service Account token, which can be used to make authenticated calls to Kubernetes.
 This token should not typically be shared, but in order for Kubernetes to be treated as a trusted third party, Vault must validate something that Kubernetes has cryptographically signed and that conveys the identity of the token holder.

-We expect Kubernetes to support less sensitive mechanisms in the future, and the Vault integration will be updated to use those mechanisms when available.”
+We expect Kubernetes to support less sensitive mechanisms in the future, and the Vault integration will be updated to use those mechanisms when available.

 ## Usage